 Omvoh is a solution in a clear glass cartridge encased in a disposable, single-use syringe.
 Its colour may vary from colourless to slightly yellow.

-Omvoh is available in packs containing 2 pre-filled syringes and in multipacks comprising 3 cartons, each containing 2 pre-filled syringes.
+Omvoh is available in packs containing 2 pre-filled syringes of 100 mg and in multipacks comprising 3 cartons, each containing 2 pre-filled syringes of 100 mg.

 Not all pack sizes may be marketed.